Common Career Mistakes and How to Avoid Them

 Doing nothing to Networking

-Which Ways Can You Network Better?
+What Can You Network Better?

 - Attend professional meetings

-- Join online forums relating to your field
+- Join online forums relating to your area of expertise

-- Participate in employee resource groups
+- Participate in resource groups for employees.

 Stagnation